microsoft/golazo/docs/templates.md

 Use before pulling a ticket from Ready or when splitting.

 - Delivers standalone, demonstrable value (stakeholder can say ✅ / ❌).
-- Fits within SLA (< 2 weeks, ideally a few days).
+- Fits within SLA (less than 2 weeks, ideally a few days).
-- Acceptance criteria are concrete & testable.
+- Acceptance criteria are concrete and testable.
 - Quality signals (tests, monitoring, docs) identified.
 - Design complexity understood or a spike precedes it.
-- Dependencies known & minimal; external waiting minimized.
+- Dependencies known and minimal; external waiting minimized.
 - Can be shepherded by a single person (pairing allowed) without blocking others.

 ## Retro Action Item Format